erlemaido/data-engineering-project-2024/README.md

    * A namespace and table are created in Iceberg if they don’t already exist.
    * The processed Arrow table is appended to the Iceberg table using PyIceberg.
 4. Processed File Upload:
-   * Processed .parquet files are saved locally and uploaded back to MinIO for archival and future use.
+   * Processed .parquet files are saved locally and uploaded to MinIO for archival and future use.
 5. dbt Transformation:
    * The dbt project is triggered via a BashOperator in Airflow.
    * dbt transforms the processed data into a star schema comprising: